CH101 - The Fourth Century

 +++ Historical Sources +++

 A note needs to be made here regarding our sources for Diocletian, the persecution which marked the end of his rule, and the ascension of Constantine to the throne.
-Our two main historical voices for most of our knowledge of this period are Lactantius and Eusebius, both of whom were considered friends of Constantine and thus not seen as 100% objective in their reporting.
+Our two main historical voices for most of our knowledge of this period are Lactantius and Eusebius, both of whom were considered very friendly to Constantine and thus not seen as 100% objective in their reporting.
 Having said this, we can check and verify what they report in other various data found in other writers and documents.
 Unless there is good evidence to the contrary, it is my position that we can trust these two historians.

 Diocletian cloaked himself with distinctions of imperial importance.
 Those who sought his audience had to bow three times in their approach; Dominus, or "Lord," became the proper way to address the emperor.
 Christians had become far more integrated within Roman life and culture, even serving in the military and government.
 Just these two small demands made by Diocletian, if true, gave some indication of what was coming for the Church.